hesthub/iac/osx/blog-part2.md

 ### including roles dynamicly

-Roles can also be dynamicly included amoung our tasks using the "include_role".
+Roles can also be dynamically included among our tasks using the "include_role" module.
+This allows us to conditionally include roles based on runtime information, making our playbooks more adaptable to the environment and requirements.
-These roles will be determined at runtime, and runs at the task level of our playbook.

-The main advantage of dynamic roles is the flexibilty it provides, allowing us to conditionally import roles, by using Ansible facts and "when" statements:
+One advantage of dynamic roles is the flexibility it provides, allowing us to conditionally import roles based on Ansible facts and "when" modules.
+For example, we can include the window manager role only on macOS machines:

 ``` yaml
 ---